dms-vep/Nipah_Malaysia_RBP_DMS/data/README.md

 ## Configuration for analyzing antibody escape
 [antibody_escape_config.yml](antibody_escape_config.yml) has the configuration for analyzing effects of mutations on escape from antibodies or sera.
 The format is explained within the file.

+## Input data for custom analyses
+This directory contains input data for custom jupyter notebooks used in the analyses of nipah RBP DMS data.